BarCoderz/scannerApp/README.md

 - [x] User sees app icon in home screen and styled launch screen
 - [x] User can search for product by barcode using phone's camera
 - [x] User can see the product name and photo as a result of the search by barcode.
+- [x] User can select vegan or vegetarian
-- [x] User can tap a product cell to view details, including product name and ingredients
+- [x] User can select allergens from a list or type in new allergens
-- [x] User sees a loading state while waiting for the products to load
+- [x] User will be alerted as to wheter item scanned is vegan, vegetarian, or contains user-selected allergens

 The following **optional** user stories are complete:
-- [ ] Table rows for search results should be dynamic height according to the content height.
-- [ ] Custom cells should have the proper Auto Layout constraints.
+- [X] Interface should be user friendly and aesthetically pleasing
-- [ ] User can "Pull to refresh" the product list
+- [ ] App can display all ingredients in a table view
-- [ ] User can save products
+- [ ] User can search ingredients in a search bar

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):